lostbean/acpex/docs/design.md

 - **Rust trait / TypeScript interface → Elixir behaviour**: Elixir's behaviour module attribute provides a formal contract for a module's public API.
-The library will define ACP.Agent and ACP.Client behaviours, specifying the exact callbacks (e.g., handle\_prompt/2) that a user's module must implement.
+The library will define ACPex.Agent and ACPex.Client behaviours, specifying the exact callbacks (e.g., handle\_prompt/2) that a user's module must implement.
 This provides compile-time checks and clear documentation for developers building agents or clients.